Become a skilled, responsive leader in aged care

 - Have the option to finish in one semester

 Graduates will extend their career pathways in aged care sector leadership, clinical education and clinical practice roles.

 Applicants are required to have successfully completed a bachelor's qualification (AQF level 7) in a health-related field from a recognised tertiary education provider.
 Applicants who are registered with the Australian Health Practitioner Regulation Agency (AHPRA) who do not have a bachelor's qualification may be considered for admission based on extensive industry experience and will require approval by the Program Coordinator.

-As part of the Federal Government's Job-ready Graduates package, USC is offering a limited number of Commonwealth supported places in the Graduate Certificate in Aged Care in 2021.
+USC is offering a limited number of Commonwealth supported places in the Graduate Certificate in Aged Care in 2022.
 To be eligible for a Commonwealth supported place you must be a domestic student, and meet the citizenship and residency requirements.
 For more information visit Commonwealth supported places.
 Eligible students are able to defer payment through HECS‑HELP.

 How to apply